Tap the text to show or hide reading controls.

 — Click.
 Click.

-The door finally opened, and a woman with long white hair fluttering loose stood in the doorway.
+The door finally opened, and a woman with long white hair hanging loose stood in the doorway.

 …Yuki-onna?1